usemarkup/FallbackPasswordEncoderBundle/README.md

 }
 ```

-Add MarkupBarcodeBundle to your AppKernel.php:
+Add MarkupFallbackPasswordEncoderBundle to your AppKernel.php:

 ```php
     public function registerBundles()